About WorldQuant University

 No, this professional development opportunity does not require you to have any prior degrees or credentials.

-Before you can start the Applied Data Science Lab, you need to take a short Admissions Quiz to ensure you have a solid foundation on which you can build the skills taught in the offering.
-When taking the quiz, you should not use supplementary materials, so close your textbooks and any other browser windows.
-It is recommended that you have a pencil and paper ready in case you want to write out a problem.
+We ask that you not use supplementary materials, so close your textbooks and any other browser windows.
+We recommend that you have a pencil and paper ready in case you want to write out a problem.

 If you fail the Admissions Quiz for the Applied Data Science Lab, you have a second (and final) attempt after a 7-day cooling off period.
 If you fail a second time, you are unable to enroll in the Lab.